-From 1976 to 2009 – More than 30 years of metal forming at Technische Universität Darmstadt
+From 1976 to 2019 – More than 40 years of metal forming at Technische Universität Darmstadt

 The institute’s history

-- Process chains and forming units
+- Process Chains and Forming Units

-»Process chains and forming units« mainly addresses the examination of entire production processes and the increase of their productivity and stability.
+»Process Chains and Forming Units« mainly addresses the examination of entire production processes and the increase of their productivity and stability.
 Technological subjects are in particular roll forming, tube hydroforming and the development of servo-driven presses.

-»Process development« deals with the redevelopment and enhancement of forming processes to achieve both technological and economical advantages.
+»Roll Forming and Flow Splitting« deals with the redevelopment and enhancement of forming processes to achieve both technological and economical advantages.
 Current projects deal with roll forming, incremental bulk forming and hydroforming.

-»Tribology and surface technology« dedicates itself to the characterization and improvement of tribological interactions within system boundaries of tool materials, semi-finished parts and process materials.
+»Tribology« dedicates itself to the characterization and improvement of tribological interactions within system boundaries of tool materials, semi-finished parts and process materials.
 The institute provides applicable test stands for bulk and sheet metal forming, hydroforming and cutting.

 Present researcher focuses on a more efficient and sustainable use of available resources.
 Key issues of the department smart structures are the manufacturing and the scientific basis of forming functional materials.
 Furthermore, joining by forming is objective of this department.
 The research activities cover the broad field between fundamental research on the joint formation and the characteristics of forming functional materials to the manufacturing of complex components with integrated sensors and actuators.